Harvard University

 RRID:SCR_025373

-We analyse all types of next-generation sequencing data from RNA-seq and single cell RNA-seq to variant sequencing (exome or whole genome), to ChIP-seq or bisulfite sequencing.
-We offer a dedicated bioinformatics training program for Harvard researchers interested in learning basic data skills and the analysis of high-throughput sequencing data.
+We analyse all types of high-throughput sequencing data from RNA-seq and single cell RNA-seq to variant sequencing (exome or whole genome), to ChIP-seq or bisulfite sequencing.
+With spatial profiling methods becoming more accessible, we have developed new workflows for spatial transcriptomic analysis and multimodal integration.
+We offer a dedicated bioinformatics training program for researchers interested in learning basic data skills and the analysis of high-throughput sequencing data.
 Our workshops focus on utilizing best practices in the field and research reproducibility.

 This facility provides services outside its institution